pointfreeco/sqlite-data/Sources/SharingGRDB/Documentation.docc/Articles/Fetching.md

 These APIs simply feed their data directly to GRDB's equivalent `Database` APIs, which means it is up to you to safely bind arguments and avoid SQL injection.
 If you want to write SQL queries by hand, consider using Structured Queries' `#sql` macro, instead.

-> Note: While GRDB comes with its own query builder, its lack of hashable identity means that it is
-> not directly compatible with `@SharedReader`.
-It is for this reason SharingGRDB includes bindings
-> to [Structured Queries][structured-queries-gh], a powerful SQL builder library that preserves a
-> hashable identity for its queries.

 [structured-queries-gh]: https://github.com/pointfreeco/swift-structured-queries